top of page

 “Not really.”
 She was a terrible liar.
 “Do you have plans for Christmas?”

 “That I invited you on this trip because our lives are going in different directions?
 That we are drifting apart?
 Any of this ring a bell?”
-This was our last trip together and I’d already pushed it too far, fallen into bad habits, let her see too much.
-If she remembered anything from our trip out of Bermuda she must understand that.
+This was our last trip together and I’d already pushed it too far, fallen into bad habits.
+She’d seen far too much about me than she ever should have.
+If she remembered anything from our trip out of Bermuda and into that storm she must understand that.

 I’m trying.